We are Oklahoma’s largest and MOST UNIFIED network of

 About Us

 The Alliance is a 501(c)(6) membership-based, nonprofit and grassroots advocacy organization.
 Our mission is to advocate for better mental health and substance abuse treatment in Oklahoma.
-Founded in 2020, it serves as a trusted and unified voice on behalf of nine member-agencies.
-They include seven Certified Community Behavioral Health Centers (CCBHC); one Comprehensive Community Addiction Recovery Center (CCARC) and one Community Mental Health Center.
-(CMHC).
+Founded in September 2020, it serves as a trusted and unified voice on behalf of seven member-agencies, which are Certified Community Behavioral Health Centers (CCBHC).

 Counseling & Recovery Services of Oklahoma